saxix/django-concurrency/docs/admin.rst

 Handle ``list_editable``
 ------------------------
+.. versionadded:: 0.6

+Extend your ModelAdmin with :ref:`ConcurrencyListEditableMixin` or use :ref:`ConcurrentModelAdmin`

+.. _admin_action:

 Check admin's action execution for concurrency
 ----------------------------------------------

 .. versionadded:: 0.6

-Extend your ModelAdmin with `ConcurrencyActionMixin` or use `ConcurrentModelAdmin`
+Extend your ModelAdmin with :ref:`ConcurrencyActionMixin` or use :ref:`ConcurrentModelAdmin`

 Update existing actions templates to be managed by concurrency